 Food and beverages in Nepal mirror geography and heritage: multicultural and varying.
-From the huge Himalayas to the fertile Terai plains, Nepali cuisine combines the flavors of Tibet, India, and indigenous customs of the country.
+From the huge Himalayas to the fertile Terai plains, Nepali cuisine combines the flavors of Tibet, India, and the indigenous customs of the country.
 Travelers often find traditional Nepali food a source of comfort and great adventure.
-The Dal Bhat recipe Nepal, with its staple of lentil and rice, keeps trekkers and families alike going, while Newari food of Nepal brings about intricate spicing and ritual.
+The Dal Bhat recipe of Nepal, with its staple of lentil and rice, keeps trekkers and families alike going, while the Newari food of Nepal brings about intricate spicing and ritual.
 Companies like Alliance Treks often highlight these dishes during Nepali food tours, ensuring visitors taste authentic flavors.

-On the other hand, Terai region food Nepal bursts with tropical flavors.
+On the other hand, the Terai region food in Nepal bursts with tropical flavors.
 Dishes such as Bara, which includes lentil pancakes, and Maithil fish curry make good use of fresh herbs and chilies.
 More so, Nepali street food thrives with vendors serving Samosa and Chatpate, spicy snacks.

 The Newari Bhoj or feast is one of the mainstays of Kathmandu Valley culture.
 Some dishes like Choila (marinated meat) and Yomari (rice dumplings) showcase Newari food of Nepal.
 During Indra Jatra street food festivals, squares get flooded with Sel Roti Nepal rice doughnuts and Juju Dhau king yogurt.